hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 ## P.S.

 I was inspired to write such a volume of text by a [series](http://fabien.potencier.org/symfony4-compose-applications.html) of [articles](http://fabien.potencier.org/symfony4-monolith-vs-micro.html) of [Fabien Potencier](http://fabien.potencier.org/) (Symfony's creator) about upcoming Symfony Flex.
-This new Symfony component will improve bundles system in the direction of automatic configuration which gives:
+This new Symfony component will improve the bundles system in the direction of automatic configuration which gives:

-> new way to create and evolve your applications with ease
+> a new way to create and evolve your applications with ease

 (c) Fabien Potencier

-So I'm not alone to consider mentioned questions very important for a framework.
+So I'm not alone in promoting the mentioned questions as being very important for a framework!

 ## P.P.S

-If you want to discuss please open issue in any of the mentioned GitHub repos.
+If you want to discuss please open an issue in any of the mentioned GitHub repos.